code-tom-code/FPGAGPUTesting/CPUDrivenGPUTest4/CPUDrivenGPUTest4.srcs/README.md

 The Depth Interpolator computes pixel Z depth and also pixel W values interpolated across the triangle using barycentric coordinates from the [Rasterizer](#Rasterizer-RAST).
 If depth-stencil testing is enabled, then the interpolated pixel depth values are passed to the Depth Tester for depth testing.
 Otherwise, the depth test is assumed to pass, and the pixel W value is passed on to the [Attribute Interpolator](#Attribute-Interpolator-INTERP) unit.

-### Depth Tester (DEPTH)
+### Depth/Stencil Tester (DEPTH)

-The Depth Tester unit owns and manages the depth buffer SRAM memory (currently hardcoded to 640x480 @ D24S8) and the depth buffer compression metadata.
-This unit also performs per-pixel depth testing (if depth testing is enabled) and also handles depth writing into the depth buffer.
-If the pixel fails the depth test, then it is discarded and its data is not passed on to the next stage.
+The Depth/Stencil Tester unit owns and manages the depth/stencil buffer SRAM memory (currently hardcoded to 640x480 @ D24S8) and the depth/stencil buffer compression metadata.
+This unit also performs per-pixel depth+stencil testing (if depth/stencil testing are enabled) and also handles depth/stencil writing into the depth/stencil buffer.
+If the pixel fails the depth or stencil tests, then it is discarded and its data is not passed on to the next stage.
+This may result in various test-fail or test-pass stencil operations which update the stencil buffer.

 ### Attribute Interpolator (INTERP)